douglasbarnes/CyberThreat2019.Binary2/README.md

 MOV        qword ptr [RBP + -0x20],RSI
 ```
 Could be important later
 And also a suspicious call to 0x00101f85.
-Why are we calling immediately afterwards instead of calling it in the function?
+Why are we calling fork immediately afterwards instead of calling it in the function?
 Likely to do with the path and other variable that was placed on the stack just before.

 After stepping into the first call, an extremely suspicious assignment of registers.
 ```